louim/dankqc/README.md

 ## Todo

-This bot started has an idea from a work colleague.
+This bot started as an idea from a work colleague.
 The bot in his final form would tweet when items come back in stock on the website.
 What's currently missing?

 *Missing features*